NTNU-IDI/idatt1003-mappe-2024-shaktios/README.md

   Contains classes responsible for managing the core functionality:
   - `RecipeManager` - Handles recipe storage and operations.
   - `RecipeSearchManager` - Provides advanced search functionality for recipes.
+  - `Kitchenmanager` - Manages the fridge and recipe functionalities, provides the main application logic.

 - **`models`**:
   Contains the core data models used throughout the application: